 Don’t Fall for Bells & Whistles

-In today’s world of bigger, newer, and more expensive is better, you can spend big dollars on a sewing machine.
-It boggles my mind that there are sewing machines out there that cost as much or more than a used car.
+In today’s world of “bigger, newer, and more expensive” is better, you can spend big dollars on a sewing machine.
+It boggles my mind that there are sewing machines out there that cost as much or more than a vehicle, new or gently used!

 I know.
 Crazy, right?!